gbrucepayne/headless/docs/_build/html/_sources/index.rst.txt

-.. headless documentation master file, created by sphinx-quickstart on Wed Jan 16 16:36:59 2019.
+.. headless documentation master file, created by sphinx-quickstart on Wed Jan 16 17:20:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to headless's documentation!
+Welcome to headless' documentation!
 ====================================

 .. toctree::